ParthContractor/FlickrAPIClient/README.md

 * getPhotos with (searchText and pageNumber params)
   * This  is useful to search all photos with any text.
   * Also, it gives opportunity to load more(for pagination) images by tracking "pageNumber" and "total photos" from application layer.

+* Scope of Improvement/enhancements
+  * More APIs of flickr can be analysed and client can be enhanced to keep it generic and exposing more flickr methods.
+  * Creating generic framewrork for image search cability regardess of API provider; this can further be achieved by abstracting flickr models and exposing facade with presentation layer models only.